RobertHajbok/WebFormsDocumentViewer/README.md

 ﻿### What is WebFormsDocumentViewer?
-WebFormsDocumentViewer is a simple custom control that lets you embed documents (PDF, Word, PowerPoint, Excel and RichTextFormat) in your ASP.NET WebForms pages.
+WebFormsDocumentViewer is a simple custom control that lets you embed documents (PDF, Word, PowerPoint, Excel, RichTextFormat and Text) in your ASP.NET WebForms pages.

 ### How do I get started?
 First, add a reference in your web.config to the WebFormsDocumentViewer assembly: